A trip down memory lane – Lisbon and all its wonders are reflected in this glass. Fernao Pires (45), Seara Nova (45%) and Moscatel-Gruado (10%).

 Bodegas Valdespino - All rights reserved 2021 — 2 years ago

 Bought at Kauai Costco today…tag said 93 rating by one of the big raters.
 I wouldn’t score it that high at a food truck place in Koloa town.
 Drank out of cardboard coffee cups.
 If I had my nice stemware it probably would have scored higher.
 Under $20.
 It was OK to open our bottle at the dining tables.
-No adult beverages sold at any of the 3 food trucks. — a year ago
+No adult beverages sold at any of the 3 food trucks. — 2 years ago

 On medication and can't partake of alcohol, so finding new non- alcoholic beverages.